 More can be read about becoming Pennsylvania Notary here.

 Pennsylvania Notary Bonds are required by law for commissioned Notaries.
 These bonds protect the public by ensuring that Notaries comply with notary laws and provide financial protection if they do not.
 These notary bonds are very inexpensive and easy to obtain.
 They can be purchased online in a matter of minutes.
 Notaries may also need other surety bonds as well.
-Notaries can also find common questions about surety bonds on the FAQ Page.
+Notaries can also find common questions about surety bonds, including frequently asked questions on our Surety Bond Page.